History of science and technology in the People's Republic of China: Pre-1949 patterns

 In the context of China's high yield agriculture (hence surpluses in the economy which were translated into leisure time for other pursuits) and Confucian [meritocracy] (hence a continued over-supply of the literate vis-à-vis the openings in officialdom and persistent record keeping by the premodern standards), China became one of the hotbeds of scientific discoveries and technological development of the premodern world.
 It is commonly agreed that China led the world in science and technology from about the tenth century to about the fifteenth century.
 The Chinese sciences and technologies were concentrated in several fields, mainly material production, transport, weaponry and medicine.
 A common feature of all Chinese discoveries was their trial-and-error basis and incremental improvement.
 Here, China's continued history and large population became an advantage.
 However, this trial-and-error approach had its developmental ceiling.
 And, incremental improvement faced diminishing returns.
-So, although China once led the world, it was unable to realize what is known as the "Scientific Revolution" whose origin may well have been oriental/Chinese.
+So, although China once led the world in scientific progress, it was unable to realize its own version of the 16th-century European "Scientific Revolution," despite that movement having documented roots in China.

 Until the Qing Dynasty (1644–1912), China was a world leader in technology and scientific discovery.
 Many Chinese inventions — paper and printing, gunpowder, porcelain, the magnetic compass, the sternpost rudder, and the lift lock for canals — made major contributions to economic growth in the Middle East and Europe.

 The outside world remained uninformed about Chinese work in agronomy, pharmacology, mathematics, and optics.
-Scientific and technological activity in China dwindled, however, after the 14th century.
+Scientific and technological activity in China dwindled after the 14th century.
 It became increasingly confined to little-known and marginal individuals who differed from Western scientists such as Galileo or Newton in two primary ways: they did not attempt to reduce the regularities of nature to mathematical form, and they did not constitute a community of scholars, criticizing each other's work and contributing to an ongoing program of research.
-Under the last two dynasties, the Ming (1368–1644) and the Qing (1644–1911), China's ruling elite intensified its humanistic concentration on literature, the arts, and public administration and regarded science and technology as either trivial or narrowly utilitarian (see Culture of China).
+Under the last two dynasties, the Ming (1368–1644) and the Qing (1644–1911), China's ruling elite intensified its humanistic concentration on literature, the arts, and public administration and regarded science and technology as either trivial or narrowly utilitarian.